MCollins87/MSC_EnterpriseIT/README.md

 # MSC_EnterpriseIT
-Thhis repository is for all assessments for the MSc in Enterprise IT Management at the University of Essex Online.
+This repository is for all assessments for the MSc in Enterprise IT Management at the University of Essex Online.

 ## Module 1: Induction Computing April 2024
 INDM April 2024